-- Get Explicit 101: An in-person, peer-led intervention for first-year students designed to educate about healthy relationships and social norm expectations, increase the attitudes and behaviors to communicate about consent, and increase the conviction to be an up-stander who intervenes when they see something wrong.
+- Get Explicit 101: A peer-led intervention for firstyear students designed to educate about healthy relationships and social norm expectations, increase the attitudes and behaviors to communicate about consent, and increase the conviction to be an upstander who intervenes when they see something wrong.
 The 90-minute training includes interactive discussions about healthy sexuality, boundaries, communication, consent, social norms, sexual assault, bystander intervention, and how to help a survivor.
-The training is mandatory for all first-year students and students attend the program in a community setting with 30-50 peers.
-The program is designed to be delivered early in the fall term, which has also been identified as the "Red Zone" because college campuses see an increase of high-risk behaviors that lead to sexual violence.
-The intervention is used to educate about 4,700 new students in more than 100 small group settings each fall term.
+The training is mandatory for all first-year students and students attended the program virtually in a community setting with their peers.
+The program is designed to be delivered early in the fall term, which has also been identified as the "Red Zone" because college campuses see an increase of highrisk behaviors that lead to sexual violence.
+The intervention is used to educate about 5,000 new students each fall term.
 We also offer sessions that have been adapted specifically for international students. - How to Get Explicit: A condensed and modified version of Get Explicit 101 specifically for transfer students.
 The intervention includes interactive discussions about healthy relationships, boundaries, consent, social norms, bystander intervention, and responding to sexual violence.
-The 60-minute training is given during all transfer orientation sessions and serves about 1,300 students each year. - Online Sexual Violence Prevention Training: Consent and Respect is a part of the online prevention course, which is mandated for all incoming and transfer students.
-This training is a population-level program addressing sexual assault, dating violence, domestic violence and stalking which introduces students to key definitions, statistics, and the root causes of sexual violence; presents reflective and personalized course content; introduces bystander skill and confidence-building strategies; and introduces students to the campusspecific policies, procedures and resources.
-Course content identifies sexual assault, dating violence, domestic violence and stalking as prohibited conduct, defines what behavior constitutes sexual assault, dating violence, domestic violence, and stalking under state and federal law, defines what behavior and actions constitute consent to sexual activity under state law and the University of Oregon Student Conduct Code and provides information on safe and positive options for bystander intervention and risk reduction approaches and strategies.
+The 60-minute training is given during all transfer orientation sessions and serves about 1,300 students each year. - Online Sexual Violence Prevention Training: Consent and Respect is a part of the online prevention course that is mandatory for all incoming and transfer students.
+This training is a populationlevel program addressing sexual assault, dating violence, domestic violence and stalking which introduces students to key definitions, statistics, and the root causes of sexual violence; presents reflective and personalized course content; introduces bystander skill and confidence-building strategies; and introduces students to the campus-specific policies, procedures and resources.
+Course content identifies sexual assault, dating violence, domestic violence and stalking as prohibited conduct, defines what behavior constitutes sexual assault, dating violence, domestic violence, and stalking under state and federal law, defines what behavior and actions constitute consent to sexual activity under state law and the University of Oregon policies and provides information on safe and positive options for bystander intervention and risk reduction approaches and strategies.